iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 > I have deleted and reinstalled the app several times.
 I had it set to run in the background, to never sleep, and it still won't update the last time it checked for exposure; it's been weeks.
 Instead of blaming everyone's problems on their phones or settings, how about taking ownership and just fixing the app?
 You know multiple people with different phones have the same issues...FIX IT.<br> :date: __2021-05-15 19:40:15__

 > I checked the app and it hadn't updated its info since March 14th (I checked early May).<br> :date: __2021-05-15 07:44:56__

-> Doesnt track common cold and social delinquents.
-How is dictator Whitless suppose to monitor undesireables and political opponents with this?<br> :date: __2021-05-14 16:24:12__

-> Can't get a pin even tho one was requested.
-Unable to use this app without pinpp<br> :date: __2021-05-12 01:55:45__